parkerbailey/100DaysOfCode/r1-log.md

 **Today's Progress:** Added more functionality to the backup script.
 It can now determine if it is running internally on the server or externally on a client machine.
 It can also verify if the server is up.

 **Thoughts:** Bash is a really neat scripting language, though somewhat unorthodox in terms of conditional statements and such.
 I enjoy it's immediate usefulness and functionality.

+### R1D7
+**Today's ProgressL** Learned how to setup and run the rsync daemon for file transfers over the network and added in a bit to the backup script for creating backups to the raid over the network automatically.

+**Thoughts:** I'm pretty happy with my backup script.
+It has a few bugs and can probably be simplified a bit, but the parts that are working are good.